 Your progress throughout the induction years will be managed by a teacher responsible for Continuing Professional Development (CPD) within your school, usually an Assistant or Deputy Head.
 Your progress will be assessed against the relevant standards, and upon successful completion of the two induction years, you’ll be awarded full QTS.

-Embrace the opportunities for growth and learning during your induction years and celebrate your achievement as you embark on your rewarding career as a Primary Teacher!
+Embrace the opportunities for growth and learning during your induction years and celebrate your achievement as you start your rewarding career as a primary teacher!

 View latest primary teacher roles